Larsosterholt/BSc-inverted-pendulum/LQR_sim_simple/README.md

 # Simulink-inverted-pendulum
 Simulation of a single inverted pendulum on a rotating body using a LQR controller.
+This is a simplfyed vertion of the final product.
 Before running Simulink model: Run "lqr_design.mlx".
 This estimates the K matrix for the control system and add parameters to the model.

 # “system_analyzer/”